kyopark2014/mcp-manus/application/planner.md

 ## Title:
   - string
 ## Steps:
-  ### 1. agent_name: sub-title
+  ### 1. tool_name: sub-title
     - [ ] task 1
     - [ ] task 2
     ...
 </output_format_example>

 <final_verification>
-- After completing the plan, be sure to check that the same agent is not called multiple times
+- After completing the plan, be sure to check that the same tool is not called multiple times
-- Reporter should be called at most once each
 </final_verification>

 <error_handling>